MinggHo/volcanic_technical_test/readme.md

 1. Use HTML5, SASS/CSS3 to build
 2. Needs to be responsive.
-3. Add in animations, use any javascript etc as needed
+3. Add in animations, use any javascript etc as needed# volcanic_technical_test